1zaak/loyalty-automation/README.md

-# Beehappy Project Dashboard
+# Lazada Loyalty Calculation

-> This is the project dashboard for Beehappy.
+> This is the simple client side app for  Lazada MY loyalty points calculation
-> Stakeholders are Araken development team, managers and project client.

 ## Deployment